 Are you transitioning to a job in Home Health Care?
 Read this first!

-1.Organize your trunk.
+1.Firstly, organize your trunk.
 I recommend 2 boxes in your trunk-one for clean equipment, and one for “dirty”.
 I keep a bag of grocery bags, and large and small ziplocks on hand, for separating and storing items.

-2. Organize your driving area.
+2. Secondly, organize your driving area.
 Cupholders are a plus!
 I have a bin for my bag on the front seat floor to keep it clean.
 Every time I stop to get gas, I clean out all the trash and wipe down my steering wheel.
 (I use one of my grocery bags to store and gather up the garbage).

 Following directions and staying safe is priority!
 Check out this handy phone holder for following directions safely in the car. (affiliate link)